*Now taking bookings for summer 2026! Get in touch to secure your spot.

 Maintaining the integrity of your writing's tone is my top priority.
 My process involves collaborating with you to provide tailored advice and support, ensuring your words resonate powerfully.
 Whether you need help with spelling, punctuation, grammar, enhancing your narrative's engagement or a professional critique of your story's arc, I am here to assist.

-To ensure secure payments, I use PayPal.
+To ensure secure payments, I prefer to use PayPal.

 As standard, I take 30% of the total sum at the contract's start date, upon return of the free 1000-word sample edit.
 The remaining 70% is split between the remaining length of the contract.